sakhtar1/sakhtar1.github.io/_posts/2018-02-28-object_instantiation.markdown

 Instantiation is creating an instance of a class.
 Once an instance of a class is created we call that instance an object.
 Objects are instantiated by using the class name, then a dot, then the word new.
 In general, this usually means allocating memory for the new object and calling the constructor.

-For instance let's say we have the following:
+For instance, let's say we have the following:
 ```
 class Book
 end